The 3 Divisions of Sakhas

 All accept his authority.

-Bhadra is a brother, but a slightly older brother.
-Though all call him the Jyestha Putra of Nandan Chacha, he identifies himself as the companion and elder brother of Krishna.
-Baba-Maiya have never denied it.
+Bhadra is a brother, but a slightly elder brother.
+Though all call him the Jyestha Putra of Nandan Chacha, he prefers to identifies himself as the companion and elder brother of Krishna.
+Even, Baba-Maiya have never denied this.

 How old is Madhumangala?